3+3 Program in B.S. in Health Studies/Occupational Therapy Doctorate (OTD)

 - Admission to the program is extremely competitive.

 The 3+3 BS/OTD accelerated program allows for students to enter into Monmouth University as an undergraduate student and complete their BS and OTD degrees in six years.
 Admission to the 3+3 program is contingent upon successful completion of the program requirements.
-During the student’s junior year at Monmouth, they would submit a Graduate Studies Application for Admission.
-To continue on to the Monmouth’s OTD program, students must meet the following standards:
+At the start of the student’s junior year at Monmouth, they would submit a Graduate Studies Application for Admission.
+The Graduate Studies application fee will be waived for students in the 3+3 program.
+To begin graduate coursework in their senior year and continue on to the Monmouth’s OTD program, students must meet the following standards:

 - Prerequisites: Successful completion of all pre-requisites with a grade of B or better.
 Competitive applicants will have no more than two outstanding prerequisite courses, including courses in progress, at the time of application.
 All incomplete prerequisite courses and observation hours must be completed by the time the program begins.

 - Grade Point Average: Have a cumulative grade point average (GPA) of 3.0 or above on a 4.0 scale and a minimum GPA of 3.0 in prerequisite courses.

 - Observation Hours – 60 hours of observation in a minimum of two practice settings must be completed prior to admission to the program.
 An OT Observation Form will be provided to complete for each site observed.

 - Quality References – Three references are required and can be from academic advisors, licensed occupational therapists, and/or work managers.
 At least one reference must be from a licensed OT.

 - Criminal Background Check – Required of all admitted students.
 Must have prior to first day of beginning the graduate portion of the program.